sharifahstella/LITA_Class_Documentation/README.md

 [Learning Outcomes](#learning-outcomes)

-### Project overview
----
-Microsoft Excel is a great way to summarize key information about your project.This project overview template can serve as a dynamic tool to track and communicate key aspects of your project

-1. ### Project Name:

-**Sales Performance Analysis by Territory**

-2. ### Project Date:

-Start Date: [Insert Date]

-Completion Date: [Insert Date]

-3. ### Project Owner:
+### Project Goals

-****Sharifah Raciwu** **

-1.1  **Project Objectives**

-The purpose of this project is to analyze sales performance across different territories to gain insights into regional trends, sales growth, and areas for improvement.
-This report will help the sales team and management to:
+The goal of this project is to analyze and document sales performance across different territories for a retail store using Excel.
+This analysis will provide insights into sales trends, top-performing products, regional sales differences, and monthly sales patterns.
+The objective is to empower the business team with actionable insights to improve decision-making and optimize sales strategies by region.

+This project is for examining sales data, the analysis seeks to uncover key insights regarding top-selling products, regional performance, customer trends, and monthly sales patterns

+1. ### Goals

 - Identify the top-performing territories